alanshortis/gulp-boilerplate/README.md

 * Explicity includes `mq` and `setClasses`.

 `js`
+* Use browserify to bundle JavaScript modules.
+* Includes a transform for Handlebars, for HTML templates in JS.

+`concat`
 * Concatenate a range of javaScript files.
 * Copy a 'project' JS file to the dist folder.